ThanosM97/flexibot-dotnet/README.md

    docker-compose up -d
    ```

-2. Before running the application, you first need to manually create the `documents` table in PostgreSQL (use the DDL script provided in [001_create_documents_table.sql](./src/Shared/Database/001_create_documents_table.sql)) and the document and qna buckets for MinIO you defined in your environmental variables.
+2. Before running the application, you first need to manually create the `documents` and `chat_logs` tables in PostgreSQL (use the DDL scripts provided [here](./src/Shared/Database/)) and the buckets for MinIO with the names defined in the environmental variables (default bucket names: `qna` and `documents`).

 3. Run workers (from src/ directory):
    ```bash